 Adur and Worthing Councils recognise that good governance is underpinned by shared values and demonstrated in the behaviour of its Members and Officers.
-The Councils' values (the way in which the Councils work for the community in pursuing its aims) are set out in Our Plan.
+The Councils' values (the way in which the Councils work for the community in pursuing its aims) are set out in Catching the Wave and Surf's Up.
 The standards of conduct and behaviour the Councils expect of their Members and Officers are clearly set out in the Constitution.
 This is supported by the Codes of Conduct and a range of training programmes for both Members and staff.